Skip To Main Content

 Section 3:

 The current DEPARTMENTAL REPRESENTATIVE shall hold the election for a new DEPARTMENTAL REPRESENTATIVE through a vote of all department JUNIOR FACULTY.
-This election shall be held prior to the May meeting in the year which their term expires.
+This election shall be held prior to the May meeting in the year in which their term expires.
 Any one member of the Department in which the election is being held may request oversight of the election by the Council.
 In the event of such a request, the Council will vote to determine the procedure for the election.

 Section 4: